beng262/Canvas/README.md

 # Canvas
-A CSS based mini application for basic web based drawing.
+A CSS based application for web based drawing , as an artist myself it has every functuonality that you can search for.